 Admission.
-A student must hold a baccalaureate degree from an accredited college or university.3 A grade average of 2.70 on the most recent 100 quarter hours of A,B,C,D,F grades is required to be admitted.
-Applicants having a grade average between 2.50 and 2.69 may be admitted by the Dean of the Graduate School on departmental recommendation accompanied by a statement of the reason for the recommendation.
-The Dean will take the recommendation into account in making the admission decision.
-The Dean's decision shall be final.
-A minimum of 45 quarter hours of work applicable to the degree must be started and completed after the Dean has admitted the student on departmental recommendation.
+A student must hold a baccalaureate degree from an accredited college or university.3 A grade average of 2.70 on the most recent 100 quarter hours of A.B.C.D.F grades is required to be admitted.
+Applicants having a grade average between 2.50 and 2.69 may be admitted by the Graduate School on departmental recommendation accompanied by a statement of the reason for the recommendation.
+The Graduate School will take the recommendation into account in making the admission decision.
+The Graduate School's decision shall be final.
+A minimum of 45 guarter hours of work applicable to the degree must be started and completed after the student has been admitted on departmental recommendation.